Is There Enough Time To Get Excited About AJ Styles Versus Brock Lesnar? [Opinion]

 Going back into recent history with the brief feud between Brock Lesnar and Braun Strowman.
 WWE fans were expecting a back and forth, instead, Lesnar won with a simple F-5.
 A similar ending could take place with Styles, a lesser opponent physically in the ring.

 A match such as AJ Styles versus Brock Lesnar needs a lot promotion.
 Especially given that the match is the main event for WWE Survivor Series 2017.
-Not hearing Paul Heyman bemoan for weeks in an effort to build up this dream match, as AJ Styles talks about being the is nearly criminal.
+Not hearing Paul Heyman bemoan for weeks in an effort to build up this dream match, as AJ Styles talks about being the underdog is nearly criminal.

 How do you see AJ Styles versus Brock Lesnar going?